Availability: All Year

 Ref No: R01

-Originally owned by the Coote family the property passed into the ownership of the Gunning family in the 18th century.
-The Gunning sisters, who were later to become the Duchesses of Hamilton, Argyll and Coventry, were renowned for their beauty; their portraits, were painted by Joshua Reynolds.
+Originally owned by the Coote family, the property passed into the ownership of the Gunning family in the 18th century.
+The Gunning sisters, who were later to become the Duchesses of Hamilton, Argyll and Coventry, were renowned for their beauty and had their portraits painted by Joshua Reynolds.
 The house passed through other hands prior to being purchased by the present owner who has painstakingly restored it from a cavernous ruin to a place of beauty.
 The result is an elegant family home surrounded by woodland, a fast flowing river and gardens.
 You can walk in the well maintained grounds, play croquet, fish on the River Suck or enjoy a game of snooker - all without leaving your "home away from home".

 The restored ballroom seats up to 70 people and is ideal for small intimate weddings and other special occasions.

 5 bedrooms, 5 bathrooms